 Form Actions: Workflow Actions:

-Edit Lock Return to Curation Withdraw Check Links to
+Edit Lock Return to Curation Return to Curation Withdraw

 Duplicate Delete This

-Instrument Name Instrument Type Example Confocal Mic croscope
+Instrument Name Instrument Type } ₽

 Location Example Core Lab

 Data Maintenance and Quality Control

 Periodic quality control measures need to be taken to ensure the data in the repository stays up to date and accurate, and that connections between records are linked correctly.
 Data maintenance and quality control activities consist of: refreshing stale information, removing invalid records, updating records to meet any changes to the guidelines or ontology, and ensuring that the necessary connections are visible in the search application.
 In general, each institution is responsible for maintaining its own data; the central curation and ontology teams may also perform these activities to ensure consistency across all institutions and to update terms or records after an ontology or software release.